Right now, simply hearing the word “anxiety” probably fills you with negative feelings and energy.

 Every time you do that……every time you open up that book and expose yourself to anxiety….you tell your brain that you aren’t afraid of it and that want to control IT, rather than it control YOU.
 And over time, you WILL start to fear it less and less.
 It will be hard at first and for the first week or so, your anxiety may even get worse.
 But if it does, it is NOT the books that are the problem….its your fear that is the problem.
 Hang in there and remember what the point of all of it is.
 Trust me when I say that if you read about anxiety enough, you WILL get bored with it and desensitize yourself to it.
 It would be impossible not to.

 Books can cost a lot of money, I know, so definitely try the library if that is an issue for you.
-You can also try e-books from Amazon or try the ibook versions if you are able, because those are usually a bit cheaper than buying them at the store.
+You can also try e-books or visit a used book store.
 I will be doing some reviews as I get going along here and I will recommend my favorite books to you and the ones that I think have the most helpful information.

 You don’t have to read ONLY anxiety books, or self-help books, either.